ROCm/rocprofiler-sdk/source/docs/how-to/using-rocprofv3.rst

 +++++++++++++++++++++++++++++++++++++++++++++

 Users can generate Perfetto trace files using the ``--output-format pftrace`` option.
 This allows users to visualize the traces in the Perfetto viewer.
-Perfetto is a powerful open-source tracing tool that provides a comprehensive view of system performance.
+Perfetto is an open-source tracing tool that provides a detailed view of system performance.
 It allows you to visualize the collected traces in a user-friendly interface, making it easier to analyze and understand the performance characteristics of your application.
 To generate a Perfetto trace file, use the ``--output-format pftrace`` option along with the desired tracing options.
 For example, to collect system traces and generate a Perfetto trace file, use:

 .. code-block:: bash

   rocprofv3 --sys-trace --output-format pftrace -- <application_path>

-The generated Perfetto trace file can be opened in the Perfetto UI (https://ui.perfetto.dev/).
+The generated Perfetto trace file can be opened in the `Perfetto UI <https://ui.perfetto.dev/>`_.

 **Figure 1:** Generic perfetto visualization